BellerophonMobile/logberry/docs/concepts.md

 All logging is coordinated by a Root.
 Tasks under a Root generate events, which are given to OutputDrivers to actually publish.

-There are two kinds of Roots:

- * ImmediateRoot: Simply dispatches each event to registered outputs.
+Typically you would only have the default Root in a program.

- * BackgroundRoot: Throws each event into a channel, which may or may not be buffered.
-A separate goroutine continually processes events from the channel, dispatching them to registered outputs.
+Generated events are thown into a channel, which may or may not be buffered.
+A separate goroutine continually processes events from the channel in the background, dispatching them to registered outputs.

-Both serialize incoming events such that only one event is reported at a time, in order of first receipt.
-From the user's perspective, the big difference is that the host program needs to call `Root::Stop()` on a BackgroundRoot to ensure that all generated events are output.
-Otherwise it is possible for the background goroutine to not activate before the program terminates, leaving events in the buffer.
-However, that buffering and execution on a separate goroutine can be useful for long lived programs using OutputDrivers which may take some time, e.g., publishing to a remote log service.
+The host program needs to call `Root::Stop()` on a BackgroundRoot to ensure that all generated events are output.
+Otherwise it is possible for the background goroutine to not activate before a short running program terminates, leaving events in the buffer.

-There is a default Root `logberry.Std`, which is an ImmediateRoot so that it intuitively outputs all events without any additional calls.
-However, programs need not make any use of this Root, instead generating Tasks under custom Roots as described below.

 ## OutputDriver